-The Grand Turk Masonic Lodge was opened in 1855 by the first president of the Turks and Caicos Islands, Mr. Fredrick Forth.
-Mr. Forth was a member and the Lodge was originally called the 'Turks Islands Forth Lodge'.
+The Grand Turk Masonic Lodge N647 was opened in 1855 by the first president of the Turks and Caicos Islands, Mr. Fredrick Forth.
+President Forth was a member and the Lodge was originally called the Turks Islands Forth Lodge.

 Frederick Henry Alexander Forth, the lodge's founder, was the first President of the Turks and Caicos Islands (or more accurately Council President).
 This was a short-lived post from 1848 to 1874.
 Afterwards, the duties of the president were taken over by the Governor of Jamaica, and after Jamaica's independence, the Governor of the Bahamas.